 Lesson 1 - Introduction - What was 'New Imperialism'.

 Imperialism and empire building wasn't new in the late 19th century.
 You will have studied many examples of one country dominating and subjecting another to control in various forms.
 These two Crash Course films will provide you with an overview of essentials from the 15th-17th centuries.
-You can also remind yourself of the work you did in 11e.

 |